republique-et-canton-de-geneve/git-sync/README.md

 ### Standard groups and administrator group

 Most LDAP groups are "standard" groups.
 One group can be an "administrator" group.
-For example, LDAP group "IT-DEV-JAVA" is a standard group, whereas LDAP group "***REMOVED***" is the administrator group.
+For example, LDAP group "IT-DEV-JAVA" is a standard group, whereas LDAP group "ADMIN" is the administrator group.
 The name of the administrator group, if any, is supplied as a parameter to the application.